Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestConfig"

-Re-exports all named exports from the "effect/TestConfig" module as "TestConfig".
+Re-exports all named exports from the "effect/TestConfig" module as `TestConfig`.

 **Signature**